 The Eames House is located in California at Pacific Palisades.
 The significance of this house comes from the fact that the house was designed by Ray and Charles Eames as a personal residence and constructed in 1949.
 A house that the architect will live in, generally displays in detail the tastes and desires of the designer, as in contrast to the possible compromises made in building for others.

 This residence has two floors and two buildings.
 One is the main building and the other is studio space.
-Avant garde for the time, the rectilinear, window clad walls features areas of primary colors and white and black that give the feel of a Mondrian painting.
-The windows, however, are broken up visually, not only by the solid, rectangular areas, but by the large number of mullions framing the glass.
+Avant-garde for the time, the rectilinear, window clad walls features areas of primary colors and white and black that gives the feel of a Mondrian painting.
+The windows, however, are broken up visually, not only by the solid, rectangular areas but by a large number of mullions framing the glass.
 Essentially, the complex is composed of two rectilinear buildings, with the main building about 2 times the size of the smaller studio building and stretched along the same axis.
 The structures were built with off-the-shelf parts.

 By looking at the floor plan, one can see the balance in the design.
 If one includes the courtyard with the studio, the space taken is about the size of the main building.
 The layout avoids complexity with unnecessary rooms that one finds in many residences these days.
 This house also makes a statement about living and work by actually physically separating the spaces, yet retaining the orientation of the two buildings and attaching the two with walkways and courtyard.